Refine your search

 Student and Learning Services’ customer service contact information

-Each student must register as being present or absent for each one of their active study rights in the Oili registration service annually within the registration period.
+Register for each of your active study rights every academic year — either as present or absent.
+You do this in the Oili registration service during the registration period.

 Registration instructions for new students